 A prospective boat launch area includes the Margie's Court Access Site at the end of E Johnson Rd in the Lakeview Hills area.
 This road end site, located at the southeast side of Lake Leelanau currently has no dedicated boat launch, pier, or delineated parking.
 This site could be used to accommodate either motored boats, non-motorized watercraft, or both.
 This site is located within the existing road right-of-way and warrants additional investigation to determine appropriate layout and parking capacity for this site.
-Although not explicitly suggested by members of the public through the survey or public input session, this site was incorporated in the last plan.
+Although not explicitly suggested by members of the public, this site was incorporated in the last plan.
 Additionally, some survey takers indicated the Township should pursue lands along the water in order to provide additional lakeside access.